 That could mean:

-Slow down your shutter speed.
 Shutter speed determines the length of time that shutter remains open, during which time light passes through to the sensor.
 The more you slow your shutter speed down, the more light will be let in and the brighter your pictures will be.
 There is a big side effect of slowing down your shutter speed though; motion blur.
 Many times you’ll have to find a minimum shutter speed so that things won’t turn out blurry and then adjust your other two settings accordingly so that you still get enough light into the camera.

-Increase your ISO.
 ISO works as your digital film and adjusting it makes your camera’s sensor less or more sensitive to light.
 Increasing ISO makes your camera more sensitive to light and so will brighten your images.
 The side effect though of increasing your ISO makes your photos more grainy, so it’s important to keep that in mind.

-Tip #2: Use Natural Light to Your Advantage
+4) Use Natural Light to Your Advantage

 If you’re not thinking when shooting indoors, you can easily end up with insufficient or dull lighting by either shooting in dark spots or under unattractive fluorescent lighting.
 But if you make an effort to pay attention to the light when you’re shooting, you can avoid this.